npxl32/npxl32-temporary/README.md

 # npxl32-temporary
-This was the placeholder for the [npxl32 website](https://www.npxl32.com/), but now it's just open source cuz why not.
+This was the placeholder for the [npxl32 website](https://www.npxl32.com/), but now it's just open source because it is extremely humorous (after all, the entire point of this website!)

 You will need node.js LTS 20 to run this.
 How to run: